 The Company is currently pursuing AOT testing in several countries in South America related to upstream, midstream, barge, and tanker truck applications.
-Oil samples from multiple clients for testing at Temple University have been delivered to a shipping facility in South America, awaiting customs and shipping clearance.
+Oil samples from multiple clients have been shipped from South America for testing at Temple University.
 There is a vast amount of heavy oil in these countries and we believe the Ministers of Hydrocarbons have standing orders to increase production and transportation capacity.
 We continue to work with an existing client in Asia for an AOT installation; however, progress on this project has slowed from our original targets.
-A Company representative is scheduled to meet with our Asian client in August 2018 to assess the project.
+In August 2018, we were informed by our Asian client the project would be suspended and reassessed in 2019 subject to budget and project approval requirements imposed by new management.
+In August 2018, we were approached by a prospective customer in northwest Asia and have been invited to meet with senior management to make presentations and provide a proposal to install AOTs on a new 2,000 km pipeline.
+We are also in discussions with an exploration and production company regarding AOT operations on a West Coast heavy crude gathering line that relies heavily on diluent to achieve required viscosity.
+This project is designed to demonstrate AOT for upstream and trucking applications.
+Ongoing communications are continuing with energy companies in Europe and the Middle East.

-Our expenses to date have been funded primarily through the sale of shares of common stock and convertible debt, as well as proceeds from the exercise of stock purchase warrants and options.
-We will need to raise substantial additional capital through 2018, and beyond, to fund our sales and marketing efforts, continuing research and development, and certain other expenses, until our revenue base grows sufficiently.
+Our expenses to date have been funded through the sale of shares of common stock and convertible debt, as well as proceeds from the exercise of stock purchase warrants and options.
+We will need to raise substantial additional capital through 2018, and beyond, to fund our sales and marketing efforts, continuing research and development, and certain other expenses, until we are able to achieve a revenue base.